david-loeb/edid/README.md

 The EDiD results can be plotted with the `plot_edid()` function.
 It uses {ggplot2} (and {patchwork} if plotting individual $ATT(g,t)$ ) under the hood.
-The following code demonstrates how to use `plot_edid()` and an example of how the plot looks.
+The following code demonstrates how to use `plot_edid()` and an example of the resulting plot.
 (Wouldn’t we all love to have results like this?)

 ``` r